Smoked Salmon Rice Bowl & Sesame Ginger Vinaigrette

 And yet, in spite of its glorious jumble of flavor and texture, the rice bowl is a tidy, handsome dish (at least until you start mucking about with your chopsticks) worthy of special luncheons and dinner.
 The best part is that you can put out all the colorful ingredients and let your family build their own masterpieces.

 Our tip: This rice bowl is also the ultimate leftover or meal-planning situation because you can mix and match ingredients all week and never get bored.
-If it’s going to work with you, dress it there, so your greens stay perky — and the rice doesn’t get soggy.
+Dress it right before you eat it so your greens stay perky — and the rice doesn’t get soggy.

 1 cup sushi rice

 2 oz Asian microgreens mix